MitocGroup/www/process/PROC-006-issue-tracking.md

 ## General

-While test execution QA may face some unexpected behavior or product malfunction.
+While test execution, QA may face some unexpected behavior or product malfunction.
-In those situation it is a QA responsibility to inform and escalate found issues to the team.
+In this situations it is a direct QA responsibility to inform and escalate found issues to the team.

 Below are the steps of how to open, track and escalate defects.

 ## How to Open a Defect?

-1) Click [New Issue] button - On [Issues] tab in GitHub Repo
+1) Click [New Issue] button - On [Issues] tab in GitHub Repository
-2) Add a Issue Title - short summary describing the defect
+2) Add a *Issue Title* - short summary describing the defect
-3) Add Issue Description, detailed steps to reproduce with as much details as possible, including a screenshot or video.
+3) Add *Issue Description*, detailed steps to reproduce with as much details as possible, including a screenshot or video.
-4) Define the Importance of the issue by setting the corresponding label:
+4) Define the *Importance* of the issue by setting the corresponding label:
 - Blocking
 - Critical
 - Major
 - Minor
-5) Define issue type by setting the corresponding label:
+5) Define issue *type* by setting the corresponding label:
 - Bug
 - Enchancment
 - Epic
-6) Assign the issue to the corresponding Project if applicable
+6) Assign the issue to the corresponding *Project* if applicable
-7) Assign the issue to a corresponding Team member
+7) *Assign* the issue to a corresponding Team Member
-8) Link issue to a Milestone
+8) Link issue to a *Milestone*
-9) Move the issue to Backlog Pipeline
+9) Move the issue to *Backlog* Pipeline
-10) Click [Submit new issue]
+10) Click [Submit new issue] button

-## What happens with the defects after it was opened?
+## What happens with the defect after it was opened?
 ## Who tracks and validates the defects?
-## Type of issues
+## Issue types
-## Closing the defect
+## Closing the defect process